jdagdelen/mondigy/README.md

 Let's define a db connection and start annotating data from our MongoDB database!

 *Step 1.* Create a config file.
 For this example, we'll call it `my_db_config.json`.
+This config gets the first 1000 entries that are `in_stock` from the `products` collection of our database', in order of decreasing `date_added`.

 ##### my_db_config.json
 ```angular2